xxelegyxx/employee-directory/README.md

 # employee-directory

 ## :newspaper: Description
 The following files contain the assets necessary to deploy an employee directory.
+This site uses `node.js` and  `react` to create a dynamic employee directory.

 ## :computer: Installation
+This site utilizes react to build a responsive employee directory.
+User can run `npm i` to install dependencies. <br>
 To use this site for your own website or your client's website, follow these steps: <br>
     1. Fork this repo <br>
     2. Create a local clone of your fork <br>